satra/NiPyPe-Paper/nipype_paper.rst

 and creating a collaborative platform for neuroimaging software development in Python, a high-level scientific computing language.

-We use Python for several reasons.
+We use Python for several reasons\ :sup:``[l] <#cmnt12>`_`\ .
 Python has extensive scientific computing and visualization support through packages such as SciPy, NumPy, Matplotlib and Mayavi (Millman & Aivazis, 2011; Pérez, Granger, & Hunter, 2010) .
 The Nibabel package provides support for reading and writing common neuroimaging file formats (e.g., NIFTI, ANALYZE and DICOM).
 Being a high-level language, Python supports rapid prototyping, is easy to learn and adopt and is available across all major operating systems.
 But the Python community also embraces openness in design and availability of software and is evidenced by the growing list of python software.
 Python has already been embraced by the neuroscientific community and is rapidly gaining popularity (Bednar, 2009; Goodman & Brette, 2009).
 NiPyPe, based on Python, thus has immediate access to this extensive community and its software, technological resources and support structure.

 NiPyPe provides a formal and flexible framework to accommodate the diversity of imaging software.
 Within neuroimaging community, not all